One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 While elegance is in session, Quon, 37, has also added measures to keep the students’ attention, like requiring them to deposit their mobile phones in a garbage container.

-Students are asked to land their mobile telephones in this container before Hong Hsing kung fu and dance practices.
+Students are asked to land mobile telephones in this container before Hong Hsing kung fu and dance practices.
 (Lien Yeung/CBC)

 Rehearsals don’t get underway till college students drop their mobile telephones into the covered container.